B4rtekk1/Password_Manager/README.md

 - The program may not work correctly when run inside some IDE integrated terminals or the default Windows CMD, especially when entering the master password (hidden input).
 - For best results, run the program in a standalone terminal emulator such as PowerShell, Windows Terminal, or a Unix-like shell (e.g., bash, zsh).
 - This limitation is due to how some terminals handle input/output and the behavior of the golang.org/x/term package.
+- The ID assigned to each password entry is fixed at the time of creation and does not automatically update or shift when other entries are added or removed.
+Therefore, IDs should be treated as unique identifiers and not assumed to represent the current position in the list.

 ## Notes